manuelp/assert-json/README.md

 This is a small library useful to make assertions on the content of a JSON string.
 It's usable from Clojure and Java, and it may be useful for example as an aid to implement [semantic versioning](http://semver.org/) for web APIs.

-It uses [Cheshire](https://github.com/dakrone/cheshire) under the hood to parse a JSON string and match the resulting data structure against another one that contains expected values.
+It uses [Cheshire](https://github.com/dakrone/cheshire) under the hood to parse a JSON string and match the resulting data structure against a map that contains expected values.

 *Warning: this library isn't really deployed anywhere right now, coming soon...*